outworkers/phantom/docs/basics/tables.md

 ### The name of the table can be controlled using `NamingStrategy`.

-A simple import can help you control how table names are generated.
-Phantom offers three variants, all available via `com.outworkers.phantom.NamingStrategy`.
+A single import controls how table names are generated.
+Phantom offers three variants, implemented via `com.outworkers.phantom.NamingStrategy`.
 These control only the `tableName`, not the columns or anything else.